2023/24 Small Fund Projects

 Lead: Sam Grierson (WFS)

-The primary objective of this project is to explore students' perspectives on SEM assessments to determine what changes, if any, might be recommended to enable inclusive and accessible assessments in SEM modules.
-The project also aims to better understand students' views on traditional exam style summative assessments.
-The project is a collaborative activity working in partnership with students both in and out of the University, and their contributions will ultimately stimulate the development of focus group questions and the reimagining and reshaping of SEM assessments at Warwick.
+The primary objective of this project was to explore students' perspectives on SEM assessments to determine what changes, if any, might be recommended to enable inclusive and accessible assessments in SEM modules.
+The project also aimed to better understand students' views on traditional exam style summative assessments.
+The project was a collaborative activity working in partnership with students both in and out of the University, and their contributions will ultimately stimulate the development of focus group questions and the reimagining and reshaping of SEM assessments at Warwick.

 Group work as Assessments: Student Outcomes and Pedagogical Implications